wendyoutwest/Algolia-info/improve-perf-ios.md

 InstantSearch.shared.searchCacheExpiringTimeInterval = 300
 ```

-## Queries Per Second (QPS)
+## Queries per second (QPS)

-[Search operations](<%= app_data.instantsearch.links.faq.operations %>) are limited by the [maximum QPS](<%= app_data.instantsearch.links.faq.qps %>) (the allowed number of queries performed per second) of the plan.
+[Search operations](<%= app_data.instantsearch.links.faq.operations %>) are limited by the [maximum QPS](<%= app_data.instantsearch.links.faq.qps %>) (the number of queries performed per second per the plan).

-Every time you press a key in InstantSearch using the SearchBox, we count one operation.
-Then, depending on the widgets you will be adding to your search interface, you may have more operations being counted on each keystroke.
-For example, if you have a search made out of a SearchBox, a Menu, and a RefinementList, then every keystroke will trigger one operation.
-But as soon as a user refines the Menu or RefinementList, it will trigger a second operation on each keystroke.
+Every key that you press in InstantSearch counts as one operation.
+Depending on the widgets in your search interface, you might have more operations counted for each keystroke.
+For example, if you have a search consisting of a SearchBox, a Menu, and a RefinementList,  every keystroke triggers one operation.
+When a user refines the Menu or RefinementList, it triggers a second operation for each keystroke.

-A good rule to keep in mind is that most search interfaces using InstantSearch will trigger one operation per keystroke.
-Then every refined widget (clicked widget) will add one more operation to the total count.
+Most search interfaces using InstantSearch trigger one operation per keystroke.
+Every refined widget (clicked widget) adds one operation to the total count.

-In case you have issue with the QPS you can consider implement a debounced [`SearchBox`](/doc/api-reference/widgets/search-box/ios/).
+If issues with the QPS arise, consider implementing a debounced [`SearchBox`](/doc/api-reference/widgets/search-box/ios/).